 Needlestick injuries are a significant risk for farmers, farm workers, and veterinarians.
-These resources were developed to prevent injuries in swine and dairy operations.
+These resources were developed to provide education to prevent injuries in swine and dairy operations.

 Tractor accidents are a leading cause of death among U.S. farm workers.
 A rollover protective structure (ROPS) is effective in protecting farmers from injuries or death in the event of an overturn.